ecrotty/Password-Expiration-Check-Entra-AD/CONTRIBUTING.md

 Contributors who submit accepted pull requests will be added to the Acknowledgments section of the README.md file.

-Thank you for contributing to Azure VM Backup Checker!
+Thank you for contributing to the Password Expiration Check script!